← All Stories

 The shout went up immediately.
 The Fire Beings came after him.

-Now, here is what the Paiute and Shoshone tellings understand about a foot race that straight European fantasy usually misses: running with fire is not the same as running without it.
+Here is what the Paiute and Shoshone tellings understand about a foot race that a lot of tidy hero stories miss: running with fire is not the same as running without it.
 You are holding something that is trying to burn you.
-You are holding something that needs air to survive, which means you cannot cradle it close, you have to hold it out and away and that throws your balance off.
+You are holding something that needs air to survive, which means you cannot cradle it close, you have to hold it out and away, and that throws your balance off.
 You are holding something that marks you perfectly visible to anything chasing you.
 There is no version of this that is clean.

 Coyote ran.
 The Fire Beings ran after him.
-He got down off the mountain and into the trees with them close behind, and at the first post he handed the burning branch to the next animal and that animal ran.
+He got down off the mountain and into the trees with them close behind, and at the first post he shoved the burning branch into the next animal's grip and that animal ran.

 The relay had begun.